مزيل السموم الفطرية

 HOW DO MYCOTOXINS IMPACT THE IMMUNE SYSTEM OF THE ANIMALS?

 Mycotoxins-induced immunotoxicity is the term applied when the adverse effects of these toxins alter both the local and systemic immune system.
 In animal production, mycotoxins can cause suppression or stimulation of the immune system.
 However, the mechanisms of action are not fully clarified.
-Among mycotoxins, there are six that are mostly investigated and controlled under the legislation of the European Food Safety Authority (EFSA), which are: aflatoxin B1 (AFB1), deoxynivalenol (DON), ochratoxin A (OTA), toxin T-2, fumonisin B1 (FB1) and zearalenone (ZEA) (Sun et.al, 2022).
+Among mycotoxins, there are six that are mostly investigated and controlled under the legislation of the European Food Safety Authority (EFSA), which are: aflatoxin B1 (AFB1), deoxynivalenol (DON), ochratoxin A (OTA), toxin T-2, fumonisin B1 (FB1) and zearalenone (ZEN) (Sun et.al, 2022).

 Mycotoxins that affect the immune system in animal production